 I’ve certainly come a long way and it was time to level things up by trying Dr. Workout Fitness’s Intermediate work-out

 From 3 times a week to 4 and more exercises focused on certain muscle groups per day, was certainly a challenge and I was super up for it.
 Watching Youtube videos on proper forms for lifting and maximizing the equipment in the gym, I’ve slowly familiarized myself with the new routine.
 It took a couple of visits to get the workouts correctly and not struggle as much completing reps.
 After some time, I managed to get a hang of it.
 Yes, it was going to be more demanding, but doesn’t that just make it more fun?
 I loved how sore my body would feel every after work out and crave the feeling if I went too many days without it.

 I Grew to Love the Gym

-Chest days are the best days for me and I would really be pumped doing bench presses because I will always be amazed how I could surprisingly carry them.
-Biceps were always the hardest for me to work on, but then I grew to love barbell curls.
-I was delighted when I saw my arms began to taking shape.
+Chest days are the best days for me and I would really be pumped doing bench presses because I will always be amazed at how I could surprisingly carry them.
+My biceps were always the hardest for me to work on, but then I grew to love barbell curls.
+I was delighted when I saw my arms begin to take shape.
 Ab workouts were done every visit even if they weren’t supposed to be in the lineup because I wanted my stomach to be firm.